joaoduartemariucio/Example-CollectionView-Horizontal/README.md

 # Example CollectionView Horizontal
 Example of Implementing a Horizontal CollectionView in Swift 5.0 with ViewCode

-## Requirements
+## Minimum requirements

-- XCode 10
+- XCode 8
-- Swift 4
+- Swift 3

 # Used libraries